connorjnel/ztm-python-dev/09-python-modules/python-modules.md

 - help(module) - Shows manual for module
 - dir(module) - Shows the functions available from module
 - random - Nice random module, does a few random functions such as randint, shuffle, choice

+## Package index

+- Built in modules are referred to as the standard library
+- Lots of other libraries have been built for py that can be imported - used with pip install, kinda like npm?